-Students writing in the humanities or social sciences are expected to conduct an original, not derivative, investigation into such questions.
-Essays written in the environmental humanities grapple with many forms of causality, some as simple as a straight-forward narrative line, others highly complex or obedient only to simple human nature.
-As noted above, successful investigations are temporally, geographically, or demographically focused and productive inquiry will cause the researcher to continually as k how to better express and frame the question driving the research, given the time and resources available.
+Students writing in the humanities are expected to conduct an original, not derivative, investigation into such questions.
+Essays written in the environmental humanities grapple with many forms of causality, some as simple as a straight-forward narrative line, others highly complex or obedient only to simple, cussed human nature.
+As noted above, successful investigations are temporally, geographically, or demographically focused and productive inquiry will cause the researcher to continually ask how to better express and frame the question driving the research, given the time and resources available.